Qubes-Community/Contents/scripts/qubes-sound-control-scripts/README.md

 ### Qubes sound control scripts
 Here you may find various of different kinds of Qubes sound control.
-Some work in other *nix operation systems, but others are Qubes specific, for example volume control of specific AppVM's.
+Some work in other *nix operation systems as well, but others are Qubes specific, for example volume control of specific AppVM's.
 (More will be uploded later).

 ### Caution before use ###